javdejong/japanese-examples/config.md

 *srcFields*: Fields to look up examples for (case-sensitive).

-*combinedDstField*: Field to put the example sentences
+*combinedDstField*: Field to put the example sentences (sets of Japanese + English).
+Ignored if field does not exist.

+*japaneseDstField*: Field to put the Japanese part of the example sentences.
+Ignored if field does not exist.

+*englishDstField*: Field to put the English part of the example sentences.
+Ignored if field does not exist.

 *weightedSample*: Whether to prefer shorter example sentences.